Pilot for Anti-Racism Research

 Please write your proposal following the instructions listed below and create one single pdf file.
 Do not include form fields in your PDF document.

-Proposal Length: maximum 3 pages for the Capacity Building Project grant and maximum of 6 pages for the Research Project grant, including figures and tables, excluding table of contents and literature cited.
+Proposal Length (see format below): maximum 3 pages for the Capacity Building Project grant and maximum 6 pages for the Research Project grant, including figures and tables, excluding table of contents and literature cited.

 Format Requirements: Arial font; 11pt; minimum 0.5 inch for all margins; no appendices; include page numbers and table of contents.